apollographql/apollo-client/react-docs/source/api.md

 }
 ```

-In this guide, we won't use the decorator syntax to make the code more familiar, but you can always use it if you prefer.

-The configuration options that your `graphql` function accepts will be different depending on if your GraphQL operation is a [query](#queries) or a [mutation](#mutations).
+The configuration options that your `graphql` function accepts will be different depending on if your GraphQL operation is a [query](#queries), [mutation](#mutations), or a [subscription](#subscriptions).
 Go to the appropriate API documentation for more information about available options.

 <h3 id="queries">Queries</h3>